designer2k2/tbeam-lorawan-mapper/README.md

 The Mapper is intended to be highly active while the vehicle is in motion, and quieter when the vehicle is stationary.
 By default, it is not miserly with Data Credits.
 If you want to conserve Data Credits or battery power, tune the configuration to send packets less frequently.

-### But do I get PAID for Mapping?

-No, you do not.
-I put this here because it seems to be the #1 FAQ.
-You do not earn HNT or Data Credits by mapping.
-Mapping costs you very little -- One Penny (USD $0.01) for every thousand mapping packets.
-It helps the Helium network by providing a coverage map, and it helps you by providing clarity on your own local Helium environment.
-It's all volunteer.

-### But do I get to flag and delist spoofing gamer Hotspots?!

-No, you do not.
-It's the #2 FAQ.
-The Mapper data and coverage maps are not involved in any POC challenges or used for gaming denylists.

 ## Supported Hardware

-I tested this software on (many) LilyGo [TTGO T-Beam v1.2](https://www.lilygo.cc/products/t-beam-softrf?variant=43170155692213) devices, all on **EU868**.
-Others have enjoyed success on **EU688** and other worldwide bands, with the matching device.
+I tested this software on LilyGo [TTGO T-Beam v1.2](https://www.lilygo.cc/products/t-beam-softrf?variant=43170155692213) devices, all on **EU868**.
+Others have enjoyed success on other worldwide bands, with the matching device.
 These are commonly available as "Meshtastic" devices from AliExpress, Amazon, Banggood, eBay, etc, usually as a kit with an unsoldered OLED screen and SMA antenna for around USD $30.00.

+## Quick Setup

+Settings for the console and in `credentials.h`

+### The Things Network TTN

+Console:

+- Frequency plan: Europe 863-870 MHz (SF9 for RX2 - recommended)
+- LoRaWAN version: LoRaWAN Specification 1.1.0
+- Regional Parameters version: RP001 Regional Parameters 1.1 revision A
+- Payload formatters: Uplink: JavaScript functions and paste: /console-decoders/unified_decoder.js
+- End devices: General settings: Join settings: Resets join nonces: Enabled

+credentials.h:

+- uncomment #define USE_NWK_KEY
+- RADIOLIB_LORAWAN_JOIN_EUI: all 0
+- RADIOLIB_LORAWAN_DEV_EUI: copy msb from console
+- RADIOLIB_LORAWAN_JOIN_EUI: copy msb from console
+- RADIOLIB_LORAWAN_APP_KEY: copy msb from console
+- RADIOLIB_LORAWAN_NWK_KEY: copy msb from console

+### Helium

+Console:

+- Region: EU868
+- MAC version: LoRaWAN 1.0.4
+- Regional Parameters revision: A
+- ADR algorithm: Default ADR algorithm (LoRa only)
+- Join OTAA/ABP: Device supports OTAA
+- Codec: JavaScript functions and paste: /console-decoders/unified_decoder.js
+- Device Configuration: Disable frame-counter validation

+credentials.h:

+- comment #define USE_NWK_KEY
+- RADIOLIB_LORAWAN_JOIN_EUI: copy msb from console
+- RADIOLIB_LORAWAN_DEV_EUI: copy msb from console
+- RADIOLIB_LORAWAN_JOIN_EUI: copy msb from console
+- RADIOLIB_LORAWAN_APP_KEY: copy msb from console
+- RADIOLIB_LORAWAN_NWK_KEY: will not be used

 ### Semtech LoRa Radio

-This build uses the [RadioLib Library](https://github.com/jgromes/RadioLib/) for LoRaWAN on the Semtech SX1262 or SX1276 radio modules.
+This Fork uses the [RadioLib Library](https://github.com/jgromes/RadioLib/) for LoRaWAN on the Semtech SX1262 or SX1276 radio modules.

 ### OLED Display